A Founder's Guide to 15 Active Biotech VCs

 Pre-seed and Seed VC Firms in Biotechnology

-Pre-seed and seed funding is the earliest capital you'll raise, often used to validate your core science and build an initial team.
-For biotech startups at this stage, firms like Big Idea Ventures, Creative Ventures, and DCVC Bio specialize in providing this foundational support.
+Pre-seed and seed funding is the earliest capital you'll raise, typically used to validate your scientific concept and build your initial team.
+Some biotech venture capital firms specializing in this stage are Big Idea Ventures and DCVC Bio, while others like Third Rock Ventures are known for building companies from their inception.

 Early Stage VC Firms in Biotechnology